 Performs tasks that are supportive in nature to the essential functions of the job, but which may be altered or re-designed depending upon individual circumstances.

-The ideal candidate is someone who has had mental health challenges in the past and has developed successful coping mechanisms and could serve as a mentor for others.
+The preferred candidate is someone who has had or have a lived experience with a mental health diagnosis and has developed successful coping mechanisms and could serve as a mentor for others.

 High school diploma or GED

 Peer Specialist Certification

 Act 34 Criminal Clearance

 Act 33 Child Clearance

 Familiarity with computers and ability to navigate software used to document and bill for services.